James Outman Preview, Player Props: Dodgers vs. Braves

 James Outman At The Plate

-- Among qualifying hitters, he ranks 82nd in batting average, while his on-base percentage ranks 27th and he is 78th in slugging.
+- Among the qualified hitters in MLB action, he ranks 89th in batting average, 28th in on-base percentage, and 81st in slugging.

-- Outman enters this game on a six-game hitting streak.
-In his last outings, he's hitting .400 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.